-3.c.5.
 Career Development Workshops.
-There are many aspects to a scientific career that are not covered in traditional graduate training.
+Many aspects of a scientific career are not covered in traditional graduate training.
 These include such things as balancing work and family life, presenting one’s research in the media, going on a job interview, negotiating in academia, rising up in academic leadership, managing time to ensure productivity, and many other topics.
 In recognition of this, the NORC co-sponsors a series of workshops each year.
-These are co-sponsored with the Section on Statistical Genetics, also led by Dr. Allison.
-NORC mentorees, e.g. post-doctoral and pre-doctoral trainees, are involved in helping to plan the sessions as well as in participating in them.
-Both UAB-based and national speakers are brought in to help conduct these workshops. are largely funded by the NORC and we will continue to do so (see pledge in letter from Dr. Allison as NORC director included with this application).
+These are usually co-sponsored with the School of Public Health, via Dr. Allison’s Associate Dean role.
+NORC mentorees, e.g., post-doctoral and pre-doctoral trainees, help plan the sessions as well as participate in them.
+Both UAB-based and national speakers are brought in to help conduct these workshops. are largely funded by the NORC and will continue to be.
 All mentorees will be required to attend these workshops as long as they do not conflict with scheduled classes.
-Mentorees usually report that they find these both valuable and enjoyable.
+Mentorees report that they find these both valuable and enjoyable.